radareorg/radare.org/gsoc/2019/tasks.md

 ## Miscellanous

 ### Improving bindings
 There are valabind generated bindings and we want them fixed, also merge r2pipe asyncronous and synchronous bindings.
 See [radare2-bindings](https://github.com/radare/radare2-bindings) repository for more information.
 It has also a different approach - parsing radare2 headers using Clang bindings and generating them without any intermediate files.
-It has support for Python, Go, Rust and Haskell.
-It has to be improved and better tested - writing autotests will help a lot.
+There is support for Python, Go, Rust and Haskell.
+It should be improved and better tested - writing autotests will help a lot.

 ### Improving scripts for importing from IDA Pro IDB files
 Currently radare2 can use [ida2r2](https://github.com/radare/radare2ida) script to import information from the IDA Pro IDB files.
 It uses [python-idb](https://github.com/williballenthin/python-idb) library for parsing IDB files without IDA Pro installed.
 Improving both to allow import more information - types, variable and argument names, structures and enums, etc is the main goal of this task.

 ### Improving regression suite and testing
 Currently radare2 uses custom solution for running regression tests.
-Older part is implemented in shell and newer in JavaScript.
-It is required to move all tests into unified format and one framework and solve [numerours issues](https://github.com/radare/radare2-regressions/issues), along with improving parallel execution and performance.
+It is required to solve [numerours issues](https://github.com/radare/radare2-regressions/issues), along with improving parallel execution and performance.
 The next interesting idea is to setup and [reuse Godbolt](https://github.com/radare/radare2-regressions/issues/1549) compilation engine for generating tests for different compilers and compilation options.
 There is even command line tool for interacting with Godbolt - [cce](https://github.com/ethanhs/cce).

 ## radeco